dasch-swiss/dsp-api/docs/rst/introduction/example-project.rst

   include that resource.
 (This feature is planned but not yet implemented in the Knora API server.)
 It is important to note that ``dc:title`` is a subproperty of ``knora-base:hasValue``.
-It would have been possible to define ``incunabula:title`` as a direct subproperty of ``knora- base:hasValue``, and indeed many properties in Knora projects are defined in that way.
+It would have been possible to define ``incunabula:title`` as a direct subproperty of ``knora-base:hasValue``, and indeed many properties in Knora projects are defined in that way.
 Any property that points to a ``knora-base:Value`` must be a subproperty of ``knora-base:hasValue``.
 * ``rdfs:label "Titel"@de``, etc.: It has the specified labels in various